Mugging the Monster

 - Contrast with Oedipus, who was much the same, only it was people who cut him off in traffic instead of robbers.

-- In Roman mythology an Etruscan prince took it into his head to rape a respectable Roman woman.
-Guess what happened next?
+- In Roman mythology, the son of the Etruscan king of Rome took it into his head to rape a respectable Roman woman.
+Rome soon became a republic.

 - Greek Mythology: